avrae/avrae/docs/aliasing/aliasing_tut.rst

   {{ch=character()}}

-This alias will be accessing the active character several times.
-This defines a variable to store it for easier access.
+This alias will be accessing the active character several times, so this defines a variable to store it for easier access.

 .. code-block:: text